ExploringThelocallife

 Electric Ignition vs Pilot Light in RV Water Heaters

-How RV Water Heater Ignition Systems Work
+How RV Water Heater Ignition Systems Work?

 RV water heaters provide hot water on demand using either a pilot light or an electric ignition system to heat the water.
 Here is a brief overview of how each type works along with some pros and cons.